Azure-Samples/gpt-video-analysis-in-a-box/README.md

 ### Post deployment - upload videos and/or images

 Upload images and videos of vehicles to your new storage account's **videosin** container using [Azure Storage Explorer](https://learn.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer), [AZ Copy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-files#upload-the-contents-of-a-directory) or within the [Azure Portal](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob).
-You can find some sample images and videos at the bottom of this blog, [Analyze Videos with Azure Open AI GPT-4 Turbo with Vision and Azure Data Factory](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/analyze-videos-with-azure-open-ai-gpt-4-turbo-with-vision-and/ba-p/4032778).
+You can find some sample images and videos at the bottom of this blog, [Analyze Videos with Azure OpenAI GPT-4 Turbo with Vision and Azure Data Factory](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/analyze-videos-with-azure-open-ai-gpt-4-turbo-with-vision-and/ba-p/4032778).

 ### Run the Solution